 You will laugh, smile and fist-bump along to Cozmo and the 'bot will follow you every step of the way.
 Cozmo is an intelligent, fun toy that may look simple but its cute exterior hides a complex AI brain that you can tap into thanks to the updated and easy to use app.

 All of this fun does come at a price, though.
-At £199.99 (interestingly it's $180 in the US) it is a costly machine.
-But this is one toy that's only going to get better with age - and if the latest app update is anything to go by, Anki will be making significant upgrades as and when it can.
+At £199.99 (interestingly it's $180 in the US, but costs AU$319 in Australia) it is a costly machine.
+But this is one toy that's only going to get better with age.

 Although the box says from 8 years and up, Cozmo had this 30-something smiling time and time again - it's a connected toy that truly connects.